-Setting off early before the heat, you walk along dusty paths—or, if you have 3 quetzales (40 cents), take a crowded bus up the switchbacked road—with stunning views over the lake to the three triangular volcanos on the southern shore.
+Setting off early before the heat, you walk along dusty paths—or, if you have 3 quetzales (40 cents), you take a crowded bus up the switchbacked road—with stunning views over the lake to the three triangular volcanoes on the southern shore.
 At last you reach the highest part of Solola, the central plaza.
 It’s a seething mass of humanity.
 People file like ants along the narrow lanes between the rows of stalls, pushing anyone who pauses in their path.

-You can buy almost anything here: bunches of flowers, cloth, weaving and sewing supplies, fruit, vegetables, dry beans and corn in a range of colors, chickens (live or dead), small dried fish from the lake and shrimp from who knows where, pots, housewares, toiletries, pirated CDs, shoes, second-hand western-style clothing, machetes, woven straw mats, pipe fittings, even gray rocks that are crushed and sold in small batches of rubbly powder (something used for laundry, perhaps?).
+You can buy almost anything here: bunches of flowers, cloth, weaving and sewing supplies, fruit, vegetables, dry beans and corn in a range of colors, chickens (live or dead), small dried fish from the lake, shrimp from who knows where, pots, housewares, toiletries, pirated CDs, shoes, second-hand western-style clothing, machetes, woven straw mats, pipe fittings, even gray rocks that are crushed and sold in small batches of rubbly powder (something used for laundry, perhaps?).

 Tired from pushing, shoving, and hard bargaining, you find a shady spot on a low wall in the plaza to rest.
 Nibble a popsicle, a tamale wrapped in corn husks, or a cup of mango slices and watch the world go by.
 On a stage in the center of the plaza, some officials with a loudspeaker and posters are talking about the importance of recycling and keeping the lake clean, switching between Spanish and a few local Mayan dialects.

-Peddlers walk by hawking blankets, plastic trash cans, chewing gum, kitchen implements.
+Vendors walk by hawking blankets, plastic trash cans, chewing gum, kitchen implements.
 You can keep shopping without even having to move.

-One last duty to attend to before you go.
+There’s one last duty to attend to before you go.
 You climb the steps of the big white church next to the plaza and slip into the cool interior.
 There you join the long, silent lines of people waiting against the back wall for their turn in the confessional.

-At last, with your soul (and your pockets) a little lighter, and the load on your head or back much heavier, it´s time to head home.
+At last, with your soul (and your pockets) a little lighter, and the load on your head or back much heavier, it’s time to head home.
 Through the dull work of the coming week, memories of market day will be a bright spot of color.